Zakopane City & Culture

 Designed by Stanisław Witkiewicz, the creator of the famous "Zakopane Style," this stunning wooden chapel is an absolute architectural masterpiece.
 Built in the early 20th century without the use of a single iron nail, it stands on a solid stone foundation surrounded by a dense, quiet spruce forest.
 The intricate wood carvings and stained-glass windows reflect the incredibly high skill level of Podhale woodcrafters.
 It offers a deeply peaceful, cultural retreat away from the busy town center and serves as a perfect photo opportunity.

-architecture Zakopane Style forest Peaceful Setting
+architecture Zakopane Style Official Site open_in_new

 3. Wielka Krokiew (Ski Jump)